NYCPlanning/gis-code-interview/README.md

 ## 👋 Hi there

 Welcome to the GIS team's code interview!
-This small data challenge is designed to help us evaluate and for you to showcase your skills in data processing, python, GitHub, and/or geospatial data processing.
+This small data challenge is designed to help us evaluate and for you to showcase your skills in data processing, python or another coding language, GitHub, and/or geospatial data processing.
 The challenge will go from easy to difficult.
 There's no preassure to finish all the tasks; just try your best and get as far as you can!

 ## Getting started